 Advance payments are made in quarterly instalments throughout the income tax year based on the estimated total income for the year.
 The advance payments and any taxes withheld are creditable against the final tax liability.
 The date for settling the final tax liability is within 21 days from the date of notice issued by the IRD.

-An employer is responsible for deducting income tax due from salaries at the time of payment to employees and must pay the amount within seven days from the date of deduction.
+An employer is responsible for deducting income tax due from salaries at the time of payment to employees and must pay the amount within 15 days from the date of deduction.
 If the employer fails to deduct and pay the tax, the employer is deemed to be a defaulter and held responsible for such payment.
 In addition, the employer is also responsible for filing the statement of annual salary within three months after the end of the income year, and failure to file within the stipulated deadline may result in a penalty of 10% of the tax to be deducted on the annual salaries.

 Tax audit process